Vendicated/Vencord/README.md

 ```
 Don't close your terminal just yet!

-The builds are now in the dist/ folder (Vencord/dist).
-Most importantly, you will need `dist/patcher.js`

-Now to install vencord into your Discord client, run the following command and follow the interactive prompt.
+Now to patch vencord into your Discord client, run the following command and follow the interactive prompt.

 ```sh
 pnpm patch